-By now it was almost noon and we could find no breakfast.
-We ended up just sitting out at a taco joint for our first tacos (delicious cabeza de res) in Mainland Mexico.
+By now it was almost noon and we could still find no place to eat breakfast.
+We ended up just sitting out at an open-air taco joint on the side of the road for our first tacos (delicious cabeza de res) in Mainland Mexico.
+Delicious!

 Nonetheless, we were committed to doing a house sit in Mexico City in a few weeks, so we were on our way.

 We pushed on through the long morning though and made it to Mazatlan, where we could settle in, rest, and recover.
 And enjoy a few of the many things to do in Mazatlan — one of Mexico’s top destinations on the Pacific Coast.

 As I mentioned in my other article about the ferry crossing, there is really no reason to come to Los Mochis, unless you’re doing the train journey, so your best bet would be to take the ferry straight to Mazatlan.
 The stretch between Los Mochis, Mexico and Culiacan is a notoriously lawless part of Sinoloa and not particularly safe.
 Be on high alert through this area and stick to the toll roads.